thespcrewroy/SoftwareEngineeringTutorials/README.md

     * **BitBucket:** git-based platform by Atlassian that supports code collaboration, version control, and CI/CD integration

 ## Documentation
+* **OpenAPI:** a specification standard for describing and documenting RESTful APIs in a machine-readable format
+* **AsyncAPI:** specification framework for documenting and designing event-driven APIS for messaging and streaming systems
 * **Markdown (MD):** a lightweight markup language used to format plain text into structured documents with simple syntax
     * **README.md:** provides an overview, setup instructions, and usage details for a software project
     * **SECURITY.md:** outlines security policies, vulnerability reporting procedures, and supported software versions